MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    •	Availability: MySQL is designed to be reliably available on single-node or master-slave architectures, meaning the system remains                responsive as long as there's no network partition.

+   •	Partition Tolerance: MySQL does not natively prioritize partition tolerance.
+In distributed systems, if a network failure happens between        nodes, MySQL will typically sacrifice availability to preserve consistency.
+This makes it less ideal for large, distributed environments         with potential network issues.

    In this case, working with structured, transactional data where data integrity and accuracy matter most MySQL’s CA traits make it a strong       fit.

 9. Explain and draw a diagram on how you would design the above architecture in the cloud (Azure or AWS).